Bareflank/hypervisor/README.md

 implementation, the build system, and architecture specific intrinsics.
 - [extended_apis](https://github.com/Bareflank/extended_apis): adds hardware virtualization extension
 APIs to the hypervisor.
-- [boxy](https://github.com/Bareflank/boxy): leverages the Bareflank SDK provide a fully functional hypervisor with guest support.
+- [boxy](https://github.com/Bareflank/boxy): leverages the Bareflank SDK to provide a fully functional hypervisor with guest support.

 To support Bareflank's design approach, the hypervisor is licensed